1 killed, 3 others injured in Santa Clarita multi-car crash

 Authorities also said there were five people onboard the bus, including the driver, and only one person suffered minor injuries.

+Shoemaker added that the victim's car was smashed then car ended up on top of it and the bus careened through the intersection, it ended up hitting power poles near the intersection.

-In a photo captured by a witness, the pickup truck appeared to be on top of the sedan.
+In a photo captured by a witness, a pickup truck appeared to be on top of a sedan.

 The driver of the bus and truck were taken to a local hospital to be checked for drugs or alcohol, but authorities said they do not believe those substances were factors in the crash.